Email Marketing Automation: Skyrocket Your ROI

 This is where things get exciting.

-Dynamic content allows you to change parts of your email based on subscriber data.
+Dynamic content enables you to modify specific sections of your email based on subscriber data.

 For instance: